sf-wdi-24/rails_bog_app/readme.md

 #### 3. Set up the view for the edit creature form

 Create an `edit.html.erb` view inside `views/creatures`.
-Jump start the edit form by copying the form from `views/creatures/new.html.erb` into `views/creatures/edit.html.erb`:
+Jump-start the edit form by copying the form from `views/creatures/new.html.erb` into `views/creatures/edit.html.erb`:

 ```html
 <!-- app/views/creatures/edit.html.erb -->